Beyond-jQuery/book/manuscript/styling-elements.md

 </script>
 ~~~~~~~

 Why might you want to make use of the `style` property on an element (or elements)?
-Maybe you are writing a JavaScript library that need to make a few quick adjustments to some elements based on environmental or user input.
-It may be inconvenient to create and depend on a library-specific stylesheet for these styles as well.
+Maybe you are writing a JavaScript library that needs to make a few quick adjustments to some elements based on environmental or user input.
+It may be inconvenient to create and depend on a library-specific stylesheet for these styles.
 Also, styles set using this method will _usually_ override any other styles previously set on the element, which may be your intent.

 But be careful about overusing this power.
 Styles set in this manner are difficult to override via stylesheet rules.
 This _may_ be your intent, but it also may not.
-If it is not, and you _want_ to allow stylesheets to easily make adjustments to styles, you will likely want to avoid changing styles using the `style` property.
+If it is not, and you _want_ to allow stylesheets to easily make adjustments to styles, you will likely want to avoid changing styles using the `style` property (or inline styles).
 Finally, using the `style` property can make it very difficult to track down style changes, and can clutter up your JavaScript.
-It seems unnatural for your code to be focused on setting specific element styles, unless this is a rare practice.
+It seems unnatural for your code to be focused on setting specific element styles.
+This should be a rare practice.
 As you'll see in the next section, this job is better suited for stylesheets.

 ### Stylesheets